youqad/Neurorobotics_Reinforcement-Learning/Lab_Reinforcement_Learning.md

 When it comes to the greedier policy: for states close to the state $5$ (denoted by $6$ on the pictures), the robot tends to head to the state $5$, even if its reward ($=0.9$) is inferior the reward ($=1$) of the state $15$ (denoted by $16$ on the pictures)

 On the contrary, with the more exploratory policy: apart from the states $0, 1$ and $4$ (which are one step away from the state $5$), the robot favors the state $15$, i.e. the long-term bigger reward over the smaller yet *closer* (*for the states $2, 6, 8$ and $9$*) reward of the state $5$.

+### 4. Change `self.P` to implement stochastic (non-deterministic) transitions.
+Use comments in the code to describe the transitions you chose and the results you observed while running `VI` on the new transitions you defined.